Kinsella on Liberty Podcast, Episode 058.

 I appeared on the Gene Basler Show (May 30, 2010), discussing a variety of anarcho-libertarian matters–environmentalism, nuclear power, state propaganda in government schools, class action lawsuits, reparations, how to achieve an anarcho-libertarian society, animal rights, positive rights and obligations, forced heirship, and so on (an edited transcript to appear as a chapter in Gene Basler, Environmental Non-Policy: Interviews on Environment, War and Liberty, forthcoming August 2011).

-Gene: I’m pleased to welcome as my guest Stephan Kinsella.
+Gene: Welcome folks.
+This is Gene Basler, your host.
+This is episode eight of the Gene Basler Show, formerly called Anarcho Environmentalism.
+Today is Sunday, May 30, 2010, and I’m pleased to welcome as my guest Stephan Kinsella.
 Are you there, Stephan?